Best Foster Care Resources for Maryland Kinship Caregivers: What You Actually Need

 One-family focus.
 The Restricted Caregiver license is tied to a specific child.
 It is not a general resource family license.
 If the child is reunified with their parent or achieves permanency through adoption, your Restricted Caregiver license does not automatically qualify you to receive new placements from the general pool.

-120-day provisional window.
+Licensing timeline.
 After emergency placement, Maryland LDSS will work with you on a timeline for full licensure.
+In straightforward cases, licensing takes approximately 120 days; delays can extend the timeline to six to nine months.
 This typically involves a home safety assessment, background clearances for all adults in the household, and PRIDE or MAPP pre-service training (27 hours minimum).

 The 24-Jurisdiction Problem for Kinship Caregivers